 - Gen Y is more technologically savvy.
 Millennials, as they are also dubbed, have grown up with more technology than any other generation.
-This group grew up with technology and social media and has a strong capacity to work with and leverage the currency of a knowledge-based global economy.
-If one platform or the latest app doesn’t work, they try something else until they find a solution that meets their needs.
+This group grew up with technology and social media, and has a strong capacity to work with and leverage the currency of a knowledge-based global economy.

 - Gen Y are today's business innovators.
-The business world of the future will belong to Gen Y, and companies looking to succeed in that new world absolutely have to include Gen Y in planning for it.
+The business world of the future will belong to Gen Y, and companies looking to succeed in that new world should include Gen Y in planning for it.
 The speed with which the global economy and business world are changing cannot be overstated.
-Gen Y represents the best weapon available to many organizations as they transition into an increasingly global environment as this cohort is best equipped and best personifies the characteristics that companies will need to be successful in this changing arena.
-They can lead those companies' transformations to knowledge-based, globally competitive organizations.
+Gen Y can lead those companies' transformations to knowledge-based, globally competitive organizations.

 What are the characteristics of the millennial generation?

 Gen Y is the fastest-growing generation when it comes to business, team leaders and business leaders.
 Although "tech savvy" is the most common term used to describe this generation, many other characteristics have been used to describe Gen Y, including the following.

 Instead of working long shifts in hopes of working their way up the corporate ladder, millennials prefer flexible working schedules and a more balanced work/home life.
 This generation has grown up in households with overworked parents, which has driven them to have a new perspective regarding their work life.
 This generation enjoys a fulfilling work environment as well as a full family life.

 Teamwork is high on the list for millennials.
 Most prefer to collaborate through regular team meetings.
 They want to be included and involved, and they expect transparency from colleagues and management.